EmanueleCuzzocrea/KUKA_iiwa_14_Visual_Servoing/README.md

 ## Project Structure

-The project is organized into several components, each corresponding to different stages of development and testing.
-The primary components include:
+The primary components of the project include:

 1. **Gazebo World Construction**:
     - A new model representing a 15 cm radius colored circular object is created and inserted into a Gazebo world.